libriscv/rvscript/README.md

 The environment is freestanding C++17 (or later) with an option for enabling RTTI and exceptions.
 Several CRT functions have been implemented as system calls, and will have native speeds.

-This example environment has some basic example timers and threads, as well as multiple machines to call into and between.
+The example C++ environment has some basic example timers and threads, as well as multiple machines to call into and between.
 The repository is a starting point for anyone who wants to try to use this in their game engine.

+In no uncertain terms: This requires compiling ahead of time, and there is no JIT, although that means you can use it on consoles.
+I have no issues compiling my script on WSL2 or any Linux.

 ## Benchmarks

 https://gist.github.com/fwsGonzo/f874ba58f2bab1bf502cad47a9b2fbed

-Note that some benchmarks have and will continue improve in the future, and I don't update the gist often.
+Note that I update the gist now and then as I make improvements.
 The key benchmark is showing the low overhead to calling into the script.

 The overhead of a system call is around 5ns last time I measured it, so keep that in mind.
 The threshold for benefiting from using a dedicated system call is very low, but for simple things like reading the position of an entity you should be using shared memory.
 Read-only to the machine.